 The installation of PolKa at the HHT in 2002 (Sect.
 3.1) demonstrated that our concept of a polarimeter with a RHWP is successful.
-The instrument showed good polarization mapping capability, giving results of the same quality of comparable instruments (e.g. HERTZ[13], SCUPol[14], SHARP[15]).
+The instrument showed good polarization mapping capability, giving results of the same quality of comparable instruments (e.g. HERTZ^[16], SCUPol^[15], SHARP^[17]).

-The installation of PolKa at APEX to work in combination with LABOCA has shown to be more than 50 times faster than its predecessor.
+The installation of PolKa at APEX to work in combination with LABOCA has shown to be about 50 times faster than its HHT predecessor.
 Moreover, it produces simultaneous maps of the first three Stokes parameters I, Q, U.